J3y0/AOC/README.md

 Trying to solve each challenge of the 2022 edition of Advent of Code

 I might write solutions in different languages but most of them will be in rust.
-This is a great way to learn Rust and how to tackle AOC challenges !
+This is a great way to learn Rust and to improve your coding skills !

 Here are the references to them: